confluentinc/getting-started-guides/python/README.md

 ## Kafka Setup

-We are going to need a Kafka Cluster for our client application to operate with.
-This dialog can help you configure your Confluent Cloud cluster, create a Kafka cluster for you, or help you input an existing cluster bootstrap server to connect to.
+We are going to need a Kafka cluster for our client application to operate with.
+This dialog can help you configure your Confluent Cloud cluster or create a Kafka cluster running locally.
+If you have an existing Kafka cluster that you'd like to use, select `Local` and proceed directly to the <a href="#configuration">next step</a>.

 <p>
   <label>Kafka location</label>